 - Because it is home for us, and for many important plants and animals.
 There are at least ten species of endemic plants in San Quintín; that is, plants that only grow in this area.

 - The bay is a place of great importance for the more than 25,000 migratory shorebirds it receives during the winter since they rest and feed themselves there.

 - 13 extinct volcanoes can be found in the bay: 2 of them submerged in the sea, and the other one is an island.

 - Our community depends on the good health of natural resources considering that the site is an important place for the oyster farming, agriculture, and fishing activity.

 - The bay is also a place that safeguards the stories and traces of our ancestors of Kiliwa and Cochimi heritage, two native communities that inhabited in the area.

-- In September 2019, the club was part of the collective exhibition RISE at the Idyllwild Arts Academy in California, USA.
+- In September 2019, the club was part of the collective exhibition RISE during the Youth Climate Challenge.